doctrine/orm/en/cookbook/strategy-cookbook-introduction.rst

    block / entity.
 This would tear down any effort of modular programming.

-Therefore, we need something thats far more flexible.
+Therefore, we need something that's far more flexible.

 Solution
 --------